 “Why only learn from your mistakes, when you can also learn from those of others?”

 As such, we, the team here at ASC, have compiled for you below, a list of typical things that we have seen young wedding photographers do, particularly when they are starting out – that really didn’t help their cause; in hopes that you might be able to garner some insight and possibly avoid making the same types of errors that they have.

-#1 – Invest too much time on social media
+#1 – Over invest on social media

 This is big killer.
 Why?
 Because newbies unfortunately believe it actually helps.
 When in reality, it’s a giant waste of time.
 If you’re not shooting, you’re not improving.
 Anyone can create a Facebook page, and spam it with posts, while tagging everyone they know to gain attention.
 But ultimately, clients book wedding photographers on their quality of work – not how active or pestering they are on social media.
 So while a little bit of social marketing doesn’t hurt, moderation is key!